Guidelines for confirmation of candidature - higher degree by research

 The purpose of the confirmation process is to provide:

-- A formal mechanism for the provision to the candidate of sound advice on the viability of the proposed research project early in the period of candidature.
+- A formal mechanism for the provision of evaluation and feedback to the applicant by a panel of specialists on the quality and viability of the proposed research project, based on the oral and written presentation of the candidate .

-- A means of ensuring that the key questions, scope and objectives of the project are clearly articulated, that the study design is in accord with discipline conventions, and that the project is not designed beyond the scope of the resources available to support its execution.
+- A means of ensuring that the project's key research questions, scope, methodology and objectives are clearly articulated, that the study design is in accord with discipline conventions, and that the project is designed within the scope of the resources available to support its execution within the given time frame.

 - A means of ensuring that the candidate is making satisfactory progress and has a high probability of completing the degree requirements within the time period allowed.